DishankChauhan/Brainer/README.md

 - **User Feedback**: Clear error messages and loading states
 - **Retry Mechanisms**: Automatic recovery from failures
 - **Accessibility**: Full keyboard navigation and screen reader support

+## 🌟 Key Achievements

+- ✨ **Built from scratch** with modern tech stack
+- 🎯 **Zero to MVP** in under 3 months
+- 🔒 **Enterprise-ready** with robust security
+- 🌐 **Scalable architecture** for future growth
+- ✅ **Responsive design** optimized for all device sizes
+- ✅ **Security-first architecture** with enterprise-grade authentication

+## 🤝 Connect with Me

+Hey!
+I'm always excited to connect with fellow developers and tech enthusiasts.
+If you're interested in Brainer or want to discuss tech in general, feel free to reach out:

+- 📧 Email: [your-email@example.com]
+- 🌐 Portfolio: [Your Portfolio URL]
+- 💼 LinkedIn: [Your LinkedIn URL]
+- 🐦 Twitter: [Your Twitter Handle]

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+Built with ❤️ by Dishank Chauhan

 ## 🚀 Future Roadmap